shadow-scan/EthicalHacking/Hashcat.md

 # 🔐 Hashcat Attack Collection

-This section documents a range of Hashcat password recovery techniques tested against locally generated hashes in a controlled lab environment.
+This section documents a wide range of Hashcat password recovery techniques tested against locally generated hashes in a controlled lab environment.

 The repository includes foundational dictionary attacks as well as more advanced attack methods as they are explored and added over time.